Bekargyn/wp-kitchen-cabinet-deals/wp-content/plugins/disable-gutenberg/readme.txt

 This plugin disables the new Gutenberg Editor (aka Block Editor) and replaces it with the Classic Editor.
 You can disable Gutenberg completely, or selectively disable for posts, pages, roles, post types, and theme templates.
 Plus you can hide the Gutenberg nag, menu item, and more!

 > The all-in-one, COMPLETE solution for handling Gutenberg.
-> Hide ALL traces of Gutenberg and replace with the Classic Editor.
+> Hide ALL traces of Gutenberg and replace with Classic Editor.
-> Restores the original Edit Post screen (TinyMCE, meta boxes, et al).
+> Restores original Edit Post screen (TinyMCE, meta boxes, etc.).

 The Disable Gutenberg plugin restores the classic (original) WordPress editor and the "Edit Post" screen.
 So you can continue using plugins and theme functions that extend the Classic Editor.
 Supports awesome features like Meta Boxes, Quicktags, Custom Fields, and everything else the Classic Editor can do.